Review shows Australia made huge miscalculation on funds transfers, Vatican says

-VATICAN CITY (Reuters) - Australia’s financial watchdog has drastically reduced the sum of money it says was sent from the Vatican to Australia, the Vatican said on Wednesday, after it earlier reported a huge figure which raised suspicions of money laundering.
+VATICAN CITY (Reuters) - Australia’s financial watchdog has drastically reduced the sum of money it says was sent from the Vatican to Australia following a joint review, after it earlier reported a huge figure which raised suspicions of money laundering.

 The Vatican contested the huge figures in December and asked the Australian financial intelligence unit, known as AUSTRAC, to review its calculations.
 Some media had speculated that the Vatican could have been used to launder money.

+“This led to AUSTRAC’s system attributing a large series of transactions to the Vatican City State.
+AUSTRAC’s quality assurance processes should have identified this issue.”

+In a separate statement to Reuters, Austrac said this “statistical data discrepancy” has had no impact on the information received and disclosed to its Australian and international law enforcement partners, or on its financial intelligence and regulatory work.

-A Vatican statement called the mistake “a huge discrepancy”.
-It said the A$9.5 million sent to Australia was mostly to meet “contractual obligations” as well as “ordinary management”, which appeared to be a reference to its embassy in Australia.
+A Vatican statement said the A$9.5 million sent to Australia was mostly to meet “contractual obligations” as well as “ordinary management”, which appeared to be a reference to its embassy in Australia.

-The Vatican had said the original report of the huge amount of money and more than 47,000 individual transfers had sounded like “science fiction”, because the Holy See’s annual budget is about 330 million euros; it demanded a review.
+The Vatican had said the original report of the huge amount of money and more than 47,000 individual transfers had sounded like “science fiction”.
+[L8N2JI2Q0]

-The Australian said AUSTRAC had told the newspaper the new calculations showed there had been only 362 transfers in that period.

 Cardinal George Pell, who was the Vatican’s treasurer from 2014 to 2017 told Reuters on Wednesday: “I was relieved to hear that billions were not laundered through the Vatican while I was head of the Secretariat for the Economy.”